kampkelly/llm-benchmark/README.md

 Once the application is running, you can interact with it using the provided APIs.
 The main endpoints are:

-##### Metric Benchmark Rankings API: `http://localhost:8001/api/v1/benchmarks/rankings`
+##### Metric Benchmark Rankings APIs: `http://localhost:8001`

-This API provides an endpoint to fetch the rankings of various Language Learning Models (LLMs) based on their benchmark results.
-The rankings are calculated using simulation metrics such as Time to First Token (TTFT), Tokens Per Second (TPS), End-to-End Request Latency (e2e_latency), and Requests Per Second (RPS).
+Accessing any of these endpoints below requires an api-key sent in the request headers under `x-api-key`.
+The value of this api key can be set in the .env file. `API_KEY=1234`
 ##### Endpoints

 - **GET** `/api/v1/benchmarks/rankings`

-Accessing this endpoint requires an api-key sent in the request headers under `x-api-key`.
-The value of this api key can be set in the .env file `API_KEY=1234`
+This API provides an endpoint to fetch the rankings of various Language Learning Models (LLMs) based on their benchmark results for all metrics.
+The rankings are calculated using simulation metrics such as Time to First Token (TTFT), Tokens Per Second (TPS), End-to-End Request Latency (e2e_latency), and Requests Per Second (RPS).

 <br>